Human trafficking in Singapore: Labor trafficking

 Singapore relies on the labor of foreign migrant workers to aid in running its many industries.
 However, according to the 2021 U.S. TIP Report on Singapore, “Some of the 848,200 foreign work permit holders who comprise almost one-quarter of Singapore’s labor force are at risk of trafficking.”
 The abuses of workers can begin before they leave their home country.
 Contracts that are entered into abroad or the payment of exorbitant fees to recruitment agencies at home make foreign workers susceptible to trafficking through misrepresentation of working conditions and debt bondage.
 These issues also occur once workers arrive in Singapore.
 There have been documented cases of abuse of the work permit sponsorship system in Singapore that gives employers undue power over the legal status of migrant workers as well as the ability to “the ability to repatriate workers legally at any time during their contracts with minimal notice.”
 There is little distinction between industries when it comes to the possibility of trafficking.

-Women migrant workers can become susceptible to trafficking when traveling to Singapore for employment within the entertainment industry.
+Women migrant workers in Singapore are susceptible to trafficking when traveling to Singapore for employment within the entertainment industry.
 In the 2011 U.S. TIP Report there was a noted increase in reporting of victims experiencing forced labor on long-haul fishing boats that dock in Singapore.
 Over the years there have also been an abundance of instances of employer abuse of domestic workers, an industry that is dominated by migrant workers So much so that in September 2014, the Burmese government prohibited the legal migration of Burmese citizens to Singapore to do domestic work due to concerns over working conditions.
 The Singaporean government's efforts to address this problem have improved over the years.
 Under the PHTA, the government made their first labor trafficking conviction in late 2019.